gjuliao/sunset-javascript-clock/README.md

 Website built in html, css and javascript for simulating a clock.

-Check the Iz-Sales Site live version here: [live Version](https://gjuliao.github.io/sunset-javascript-clock/)
+Check the live version here: [live Version](https://gjuliao.github.io/sunset-javascript-clock/)

 ## Technology
 - Html